wilsonwid/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the contact manager.
 * `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+Click [here](#student-contact-manager-user-guide) to go back to the top of this user guide.

 ### Clearing all entries : `clear`

 Clears all contact entries from the contact manager.
 Useful to clean up contacts if all of them are no longer needed.

 Format: `clear`

+Click [here](#student-contact-manager-user-guide) to go back to the top of this user guide.

 ### Adding an event : `add_schedule`